 The distance between Calgary and Canmore is not far, and it’s fantastic that there are mountains so close to a major city.
-You can drive from Calgary to Canmore in less than 1.5 hours, but you’ll start getting great views of the mountains as your driving around the 45-minute mark.
+You can drive from Calgary to Canmore in less than 1.5 hours, but you’ll start getting great views of the mountains as you drive around the 45-minute mark.

 - The Fastest Route from Calgary to Canmore is on the Trans-Canada Highway.
 From YYC to Canmore takes 1 hr 20 min across 122.0 km via the Trans-Canada Hwy/AB-1 W. This route isn’t very scenic but gets very pretty once you pass the Stoney Nakoda Casino and the entrance to Kananaskis on your left-hand side.
 Before reaching Canmore, you’ll see famous mountain peaks like Yamnuska.
 If you pass the Banff park gates, you have gone too far, though it would be near impossible to miss the exits for Canmore.

-- The Scenic Route doesn’t take much more time than the fast route, so if you have an extra 20 minutes in your schedule, I would recommend taking it.
-When driving from Calgary to Canmore, you’ll exit towards Cochrane and take Highway 1A from Cochrane to Canmore.
+- The Scenic Route doesn’t take much more time than the fast route, so I recommend it if you have an extra 20 minutes in your schedule.
+Driving from Calgary to Canmore, you’ll exit towards Cochrane and take Highway 1A from Cochrane to Canmore.
 It’s a slight detour with different views.
-To make it a little quicker, you can get on the 1A in Cochrane and get off near Morley before continuing to Canmore on the TransCanada.
-If you are genuinely looking for scenic drives, we recommend spending your time on the Bow Valley Parkway and Icefields Parkway.
+To make it a little quicker, get on the 1A in Cochrane and get off near Morley before continuing to Canmore on the TransCanada.
+If you genuinely want scenic drives, we recommend spending time on the Bow Valley Parkway and Icefields Parkway.

 Important Calgary to Canmore Routing Notes